zjh-THU/academic-kickstart/content/project/soliton/index.md

 ---
-title: Solition, Breather and Modulation Instability
+title: Soliton, Breather and Modulation Instability
 summary: Nonlinear waves described by nonlinear Schrödinger equation.
 We derived the superregular breather solution that develops from a small localized perturbation, which provide helpful insight on the nonlinear stage of modulation instability of the condensate.

 tags: